 - Daily devotions

 “Our hope and prayer,” said Kristen, “is that the children and caregivers who come to Berega will experience the love of Jesus and gain the tools they need to prosper when they return home.”

 Dan & Lisa Van Zoest

 serve with Resonate Global Missions

-in Managua, Nicaragua and Rehoboth, New Mexico
+in Managua, Nicaragua

 Dan is part of Nicaragua Christian Academy (NCA’s) international administrative team.
 He enjoys spending much of his time working with students as a mentor, teacher, and college advisor.
 Together Dan and Lisa have facilitated small groups on marriage and parenting conferences.
 NCA partners with Christian parents in forming active disciples of Jesus Christ, equipped to impact society through the development of their spiritual discernment, moral courage and academic excellence.
-NCA ministers to over1,000 students in Nicaragua.
+NCA ministers to more than 1,000 students in Nicaragua.
 Van Zoest Family Blog